qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 ~~~~~~~~~~~~~~

 Whether or not you need to merge reads depends on how you plan to cluster or denoise your sequences into amplicon sequence variants (ASVs) or operational taxonomic units (OTUs).
-**TODO: link to the part of the overview tutorial where we'll put the "deciding to merge" section**

-If you do need to merge your reads, you can use the QIIME 2 `VSEARCH plugin <https://docs.qiime2.org/2018.6/plugins/available/vsearch/>`__  with the `join-pairs <https://docs.qiime2.org/2018.6/plugins/available/vsearch/join-pairs/>`__ method.
+If you do need to merge your reads, you can use the QIIME 2 :doc:`VSEARCH plugin <../plugins/available/vsearch/index>`  with the :doc:`join-pairs <../plugins/available/vsearch/join-pairs/>` method.

 .. _`Remove non-biological sequences`: